-Since joining the private sector in 2009, Ms. Wood has focused on regulatory compliance and investigative work relating to EAR, ITAR, OFAC and other export control laws.
+At Guidepost Solutions, Ms. Wood focuses on regulatory compliance and investigative work.
 She specializes in assisting companies with complex challenges and issues before the U.S. government, both proactively and as an Independent Monitor/Consultant appointed by the U.S. government.
-Most recently, she served as a Deputy Monitor/Independent Consultant for a global bank where she supervised a team responsible for conducting a complete compliance review, including a comprehensive technology review and assessment of its compliance regulations, policies and culture.
-Similarly, Ms. Wood is the Department of Justice-appointed Independent Consultant for a global energy services firm relating to OFAC issues and the company’s compliance culture.
-Other compliance assignments included serving as the appointed Independent Monitor for a certification lab, helping to ensure that the lab avoids conflict of interest issues in its certification process.
-She also led the independent monitoring team on behalf of Guidepost for DHL relating to OFAC issues.
+Most recently, she served as a required Third-Party Auditor for a technology security firm with respect to trade compliance issues.
+She also served as Deputy Monitor/Independent Consultant for a global bank where she supervised a team responsible for conducting a complete compliance review, including a comprehensive technology review and assessment of its compliance regulations, policies and culture.
+Similarly, Ms. Wood served as the Department of Justice-appointed Independent Consultant for a global energy services firm relating to OFAC issues and the company’s compliance culture.
+Other compliance assignments include serving as the appointed Independent Monitor for a certification lab, helping to ensure that the lab avoids conflict of interest issues in its certification process.
+She also led the independent monitoring team on behalf of Guidepost Solutions for DHL relating to OFAC issues.